-As a part of our ongoing series of comparing the best backpacking backpacks, we’ve decided to pit Osprey against Deuter and try to figure out which one of these companies makes better backpacks.
-Last time we compared Osprey vs Kelty backpacks, so that is another for you to check out.
+As a part of my ongoing series of comparing backpacks, I’ve decided to pit Osprey vs Deuter and try to figure out which one of these companies makes better backpacks.
+Last time, I compared Osprey and Kelty backpacks, so that is another for you to check out.
 After all, brand comparisons are an excellent way to learn more about their backgrounds and analyze the differences between their products, production philosophy, and manufacturing process.

 A backpack is undoubtedly one of the most important pieces of trekking gear.
 A good backpack is one you hardly notice.
 A poor-fitting one, on the other hand, is guaranteed to leave you with sore muscles and blisters.

 However, due to the vast array of different backpack manufacturers present on the market, it can be incredibly hard to choose which brand to go with.
 In the end, most backpackers end up having the same dilemma.
 Should I go with Osprey or Deuter?
 These are two of the most popular backpack brands, as each of them offers products that are genuinely well-made, practical, and very stylish.